-If you love chicken pot pie but don’t want to fuss with a gluten free pie crust, this tater tot pot pie casserole is perfect for you.
-It’s a crustless chicken pot pie.
-Delicious creamy filling of a chicken pot pie with tater tots on top, like a classic tater tot casserole.
+If you love chicken pot pie but don’t want to fuss with a gluten free pie crust, this gluten free chicken casserole is perfect for you.
+It’s a crustless chicken pot pie with a delicious creamy filling and tater tots on top, just like a classic tater tot hotdish.
 It takes less than an hour to make so it’s great for a hearty weeknight dinner.
 Plus, it’s gluten free and dairy free!

 Why You'll Love This Tater Tot Pot Pie

 - Making this pie without crust is super easy.